JohnLCaron/rlauxe/README.md

 The requirements for Comparison audits:

 * The election system must be able to generate machine-readable Cast Vote Records (CVRs) for each ballot, which is compared to the MVR during the audit.
-* Assign unique identifier to each physical ballot, and put on the CVR.
-This is used to find the physical ballot from the sampled CVR.
+* Unique identifier must be assigned to each physical ballot, and put on the CVR, in order to find the physical ballot that matches the sampled CVR.
-* Must have independent upper bound on the number of cast cards that contain the contest.
+* There must be an independently determined upper bound on the number of cast cards/ballots that contain the contest.

 For the risk function, we use BettingMart with AdaptiveComparison.
 AdaptiveComparison needs estimates of the rates of over(under)statements.
 If these estimates are correct, one gets optimal sample sizes.